oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category_long_description.md

 ### update

-Edit a specific CategoryLongDescription record.
+Edit a specific category long description record.

 The updated record is returned in the response.